CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.2 Modify the UmbWeb.csproj project file to include Media

-In order to include the media files which came with the template, in VS Code you need to add the following to the UmbWeb.csproj project file.
+**Action:** In order to include the media files which came with the template, in VS Code you need to add the following to the UmbWeb.csproj project file.
+There are several itemgroups in the file, so you can add this new section to the same level as those in any position of the file.

     <ItemGroup>
         <Content Include="wwwroot\media\**" />
     </ItemGroup>

+Todo: Image of what it will look like after

 ## 3.3 Building the Umbraco Site image, setting a network and running it

 Once the Dockerfile exists, we need to create a configuration which lets the website contianer connect to the database container.

-Create a copy of the appsettings.Development.json called appsettings.Staging.json, and in that file ensure the connectionstring is set-up to connect to umbdata as a container name.
+**Action:** Create a copy of the appsettings.Development.json called appsettings.Staging.json, and in that file ensure the connectionstring is set-up to connect to umbdata as a container name.

     "ConnectionStrings": {
         "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;",     "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"
     }

+Todo: Image of what it looks like after

 Finally we can compile a docker image for the Umbraco site.

+**Action:** Run the following command to build the image.

     docker build --tag=umbweb ./UmbWeb